Pandaqi/Tiamo-Pastoor/tiamopastoor/content/info/support/index.md

 ## Online Store / Webshop

-After much deliberation I reluctantly launched my own [Dutch webshop](https://nietdathetuitmaakt.nl).
+After much deliberation I reluctantly launched my own [online store](https://thewaywardmelody.com).

-It contains all sorts of merchandise with new, cute, interesting or cool designs.
-(Such as cute little dinosaurs on a mug, wall art posing moral dilemmas, or t-shirts doubling as a game.)
+It contains all projects I ever made, including source files and bonus stuff now.
+It contains a lot of _new_ things I made, mostly in the educational space, such as puzzles, games and quizzes to be used educationally.
+In the future, it will also contain all sorts of merchandise based on my creative works.

-About 2/3 of the designs are Dutch only, the others English or language-independent.
-It's a proper, verified webshop following all the strict (European) rules and protocols.
-It already contains over 100 products stretched over 6 different "brands".
+It's a proper, verified web shop following all the strict (European) rules and protocols.
+It already contains over 200 products stretched over 7 different "categories", some available in multiple languages, and represents absolutely the best work I ever did.

-In the future, though, a much larger and international store will be launched.
-The Dutch webshop is, in a way, a "testing ground" to get experience and learn how to run a proper ecommerce store (well).
-It uses pre-existing systems (such as WordPress) to get up and running quickly, but I wanted to create a much faster, better, custom-built website myself for that future international store.

 ## Patreon